 Nonprofit Executive Leadership Series

-Take part in this powerful series to understand what you can do to become a more effective leader in the nonprofit sector.
-Whether you are a current executive director or have plans to move into a more significant role, you will find this series helpful.
+Whether you are a current executive director or have plans to move into a more significant role, you will find this powerful series valuable to become a more effective leader in the nonprofit sector.

-Participants will be part of a cohort of other nonprofit professionals over the series, attending five sessions.
+Participants will be part of a cohort of other nonprofit professionals, attending a series of five sessions.
 Each participant will have the option to be paired with an executive coach.
-The series will incorporate a confidential individual emotional intelligence assessment for each participant and a team assessment based upon the Five Functions of a Team Model to help you maximize the most out of this course.
+The series will incorporate a confidential individual emotional intelligence assessment, and a team assessment based upon the Five Functions of a Team Model to help you maximize the most out of this course.

 Day 1: April 26, 2019, 8:30 am – 4:30 pm